JohnLavender474/Mega-2D-Game-Engine/README.md

 - on destroy: called when the entity is destroyed (a destroyed entity can be re-spawned) We'll come back to the lifecycle part more in-depth in the [Engine](#Engine) section.
 In this section, we'll focus on the relationship between entities and components.

-If you take a look at the [IGameEntity](https://github.com/JohnLavender474/Mega-2D-Game-Engine/blob/master/src/main/com/engine/entities/IGameEntity.kt) interface, you'll see that among other methods, there are methods for adding components to an entity, removing components from an entity, and getting an entity's owned components.
+If you take a look at the [GameEntity](https://github.com/JohnLavender474/Mega-2D-Game-Engine/blob/master/src/main/com/engine/entities/GameEntity.kt) interface, you'll see that among other methods, there are methods for adding components to an entity, removing components from an entity, and getting an entity's owned components.
 Each of these methods receives a class instance as a parameter.
 For any game engine, there are a multitude of ways to implement this functionality.
 In the case of this project, I decided to use the class itself as the parameter for adding, removing, and getting components.
 The reasoning behind this is that, in my opinion, an entity should never have more than one instance of any type of component.
 On top of that, component classes should never extend another component class, but rather always implement `IGameComponent` and nothing more.
 If an entity requires more than one instance of a component type, then this (at least in my opinion) signifies a bad design decision with the component.
-Yes, this is a very opinionated stance, and the fact that this is reflected strongly in the `IGameEntity` interface means that it is almost impossible to deviate from this design decision when using this game engine.
+Yes, this is a very opinionated stance, and the fact that this is reflected strongly in the `GameEntity` interface means that it is almost impossible to deviate from this design decision when using this game engine.
 With this being said, it is up to the programmer to decide if this is a dealbreaker or not.

-The [GameEntity](https://github.com/JohnLavender474/Mega-2D-Game-Engine/blob/master/src/main/com/engine/entities/GameEntity.kt) class provides an implementation for the `IGameEntity` interface.
+The [GameEntity](https://github.com/JohnLavender474/Mega-2D-Game-Engine/blob/master/src/main/com/engine/entities/GameEntity.kt) class provides an implementation for the `GameEntity` interface.
 This is the implementation that I have come to use in my projects, as I find it most effective.
-That being said, if the implementation is not satisfactory for your needs, then there is always the option of implementing the `IGameEntity` interface with your own base implementation instead.
+That being said, if the implementation is not satisfactory for your needs, then there is always the option of implementing the `GameEntity` interface with your own base implementation instead.
 In this implementation, components are stored in a map where the component class is the key and the component itself is the value.